friendly/candisc/docs/articles/painters.md

-# Painters data: HE Plots and Canonical Discriminant Analysis
+# Multivariate Visualization of Painters Style

 Vignette built using `heplots`, version 1.7.8, `candisc`, version 1.1.0 and `ggplot2`, version 4.0.1.